david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_DynamicBatching.md

     have_frame, frame = capture.read()
 </code></pre>

-Limitations
+## Limitations

-Currently, certain limitations for using Dynamic Batching exist:
+Currently, certain limitations for the use of Dynamic Batching exist:

 * Use Dynamic Batching with CPU and GPU plugins only.
 * Use Dynamic Batching on topologies that consist of certain layers only: